4ka0/django_htmx_books/README.md

 Simple CRUD app for managing a table of books.<br>
 Built using Django and HTMX.<br>
-HTMX is used to enable AJAX requests and thereby avoid full page reloads.<br>
+HTMX is used to enable AJAX requests and thereby avoid full page reloads.
-Based on and extended from this [Code With Stein](https://www.youtube.com/watch?v=Pr8z9XxyrJc&t=3s) video tutorial.

 ![alt text](screenshot.png "Screenshot")